Inspiration

 Ceramic cups, mugs, plates, vases, and bowls on display at Sumiyama Pottery Village

-Kyoyaki is known for its elegance and refinement and is thought to date back to the 16th century.
-The intricate designs are made using a variety of techniques, including slip trailing, a method where watered-down clay is used to draw on the surface.
+Kyo-yaki and Kiyomizu-yaki are thought to have originated in the 16th century.
+The intricate designs are made with a variety of techniques, including slip trailing, a method of using watered-down clay to draw on the surface.

-Byodoin Temple, a World Heritage site, is one of the best-known attractions in Uji and the southern Kyoto area.
-Omotesando, the main street leading up to Byodoin has been designated one of Japan’s one hundred fragrance scapes.
-This street is lined with shops selling souvenirs and sweet treats, as well as cafes and restaurants.
+Byodoin Temple, a World Heritage site, is one of the best-known attractions in the Kyoto Tea Country region.
+Byodoin-Omotesando, the front approach to the temple, is designated one of Japan’s 100 most fragrant and scenic spots.
+Just strolling amidst the fascinating aroma of tea is fun.
+Moreover, the stone-paved street is lined with shops of tea, gifts and sweet treats, as well as nice cafes and restaurants featuring Uji matcha.

-One of the must-try treats here is cha-dango––skewered mochi flavored with green tea.
-They can be small in size, making it an excellent choice for something to satisfy your sweet tooth.
+One of the must-tries is chadango (skewered dango dumplings using tea).
+They are small and easy to eat while strolling, making it an excellent choice for something to satisfy your sweet tooth.

 Another Kyoto Partners